Therapy isn’t my first career.

 Maybe you’re here, because you’re confused about how to integrate all the different identities you hold.

-Maybe you feel lonely or overwhelmed by relationships, and you’re looking for true, deep connection.
+Maybe you feel lonely or overwhelmed by others, yet you’re looking for true, deep connection.

-Whatever it is that’s bringing you here, I get it.
+Whatever it is that’s bringing you here, trust me - I get it.

-But I made the leap, thanks to the love and support of my inner circle, and some careful planning.
-And a few years later — here we are!
+I took the leap, thanks to the love and support of my inner circle, and some careful planning.
+And years later — here we are!

-It’s taken a village to get me where I am today; and as Arnold Schwarzenegger said, “You can call me anything you want, but don’t ever call me self-made.
+I say “we”, because it’s taken a village to get me where I am today.
+As Arnold Schwarzenegger said, “You can call me anything you want, but don’t ever call me self-made.
 I didn’t make it this far on my own, and to accept that credit would be to dis-count everyone who gave me advice, who lifted me up when I fell.
-The ‘the self-made person’ is a myth.”
+The ‘self-made person’ is a myth.”

 It’s thanks to my community, both personally and professionally, that I’m able to do my work.
-I feel blessed to work in a field that capitalizes on my skills, and my lived experience.
-Having lost and found myself many times, it’s my passion to help others find their way back, or forward, or through, whatever they’re navigating.
+I get to use my skills for good, every day.
+I get to train in new techniques, while also drawing upon my rich lived experiences.
+Having lost and found myself many times, I’m finally living my passion by helping others find their way back, or forward, or through.

-When I’m not practicing therapy, I’m either writing in my journal, curating playlists, getting dinner with my loved ones, or walking our German Shepherd, or reading thrillers.
-Nature, music, independent films, and slow mornings are some of my favorite things in the world.
+When I’m not practicing therapy, I’m writing in my journal, curating playlists, getting dinner with loved ones, walking our German Shepherd, or reading thrillers.
+Trees, rain, independent films, and slow mornings, are some of my favorite things in the world.
 I’m a student of human nature, and I plan on continuing my studies for as long as possible.

-Pictured above: Little Jenn, who inspires my work, and taught me about true fashion
+Pictured above: Little Jenn, who inspires my work to this day.